 The plan has a List of Covered Drugs (Formulary).
 We call it the "Drug List" for short.
-It tells which Part D prescription drugs are covered under the Part D benefit included in Capital Health Plan Retiree Advantage.
+It tells which Part D prescription drugs are covered under the Part D benefit included in Capital Health Plan State of Florida Retiree Advantage.
 The drugs on this list are selected by the plan with the help of a team of doctors and pharmacists.
 The list must meet requirements set by Medicare.
-Medicare has approved the Capital Health Plan Retiree Advantage Drug List.
+Medicare has approved the Capital Health Plan State of Florida Retiree Advantage Drug List.